top of page

 2. Difficulty Regulating Yourself Under Pressure

 When stress hits, most people react instead of respond.
-They speed up.
-They tighten.
-They over-function.
-And in those moments, clarity, influence, and presence slip away.
+They speed up, tighten, and over-function.
+In those moments, clarity, influence, and presence slip away.
+Your ability to navigate pressure with intention is a leadership multiplier.

 Consider: